Unpicking Locks

 Little by little, over the past decade the social contract which I have always thought to be especially British has been eroded and this year it seems to be generally acknowledged that it has broken down entirely.
 I grieve for it: I still try and live by it.

 We can look around, nod a bit, and blame UK lockdown politicians for creating a nation of self-regulating, self-pleasing individuals where you are the king of your own world.
 We can look at the internet and say, ‘of course - once you are detached from human contact the consequences are obvious’.
-We can blame immigration for non-specific ‘overcrowding’ or very specific ‘otherness’ and social media for using both to sow mistrust.
+We can blame immigration for non-specific ‘overcrowding’ or very specific ‘otherness’ and social media for amplifying both of these.

 There’s a kernel in all of that, but there’s also a big omission - which is that we are all complicit in the society we exist in.
 We’re an intrinsic part of it, not an observer.
 Small behaviours in your own environment make as much difference as big political gestures, and can be far more effective.
 If you feel disenfranchised from the political, you can still be empowered by the personal.

 This is the country famous for queueing, for please and thank you, for curries and chips, for democracy, for goodness sake (even those last three words are quintessentially British).
-Can we reclaim that essence and unlock the doors?
+The Brits were famous for more than our stiff upper lips; it was a sense of fair play and decency.
+Words that I'm almost embarrassed to write because they sound so quaint - but like many a good old fashioned phrase, I intend to reclaim what they mean and unlock those doors as soon as possible.

 By Deborah July 25, 2025